 - Alpine Road above the intersection with Ciervos Road is a recreation route restricted to horse, bicycle, pedestrian and emergency vehicle traffic.
 The town endorses this designation.
 Nothing in this plan is meant to negate this provision. - Portola Road within the confines of Portola Valley is the most "urban" of the scenic roadways.
 It is nevertheless a road of more than usual natural beauty, running through what may be considered the heart of the town-the floor of Portola Valley including residential areas, The Sequoias, the meadow, orchards, stables and properties.
-Special consideration should be given to building size, design and setbacks along this road. - It is town policy that land abutting our scenic routes should be zoned to maintain the maximum possible open space and scenic quality.
+Special consideration should be given to building size, design and setbacks along this road.
+The Portola Road Corridor Plan was adopted in 2015 as part of this General Plan and includes detailed goals, objectives and policies for the corridor. - It is town policy that land abutting our scenic routes should be zoned to maintain the maximum possible open space and scenic quality.
 Land to the south and west of Portola Road is under special restriction, local and state, because it is underlain by major fault traces.
 The regulations of the town, and the design principles for Portola Valley scenic roads, should be sufficient to preserve the natural rural beauty of this corridor.